geoext/geoext3-ws/src/other/popups.md

 </style>
 ```

 * Configure the existing `GeoExt.component.Map` with `pointerRest: true`.
-Only if this configuration is `true`, the map-component will emit the `pointerrest` & `pointerrestout` events.
+Only if this configuration is `true` will the map-component fire the `pointerrest` and `pointerrestout` events.

 * Read the documentation for [`pointerrest`](https://geoext.github.io/geoext3/v3.0.0/docs/#!/api/GeoExt.component.Map-event-pointerrest) & [`pointerrestout`](https://geoext.github.io/geoext3/v3.0.0/docs/#!/api/GeoExt.component.Map-event-pointerrestout)